DagonMetric/ng-log-applicationinsights/modules/ng-log-applicationinsights/README.md

 }
 ```

-For more configuring information, see [ApplicationInsightsWebLoggerModule wiki](https://github.com/DagonMetric/ng-log/wiki/ApplicationInsightsWebLoggerModule).
+For more configuring information, see [ApplicationInsightsLoggerModule wiki](https://github.com/DagonMetric/ng-log/wiki/ApplicationInsightsLoggerModule).